JithinKS97/JithinKS97/README.md

 ### Hi there 👋

 Thanks for visiting my profile.
-I'm a full stack developer and have been exploring web3.0 lately.
-I'm familiar with React, Node.js and smart contract development in solidity.
+I'm a full stack developer, primarily working with React and Node.
+Recently, I have been diving deep into web 3.0, crypto and blockchain development.

 [View my portfolio](https://jithinks.netlify.app/)